talktogproject/wordsurvey/pis-actual.md

 **What data will you collect?**

 We will ask for your age, gender, your occupation, and your experience with 3-to-6 year-old children (e.g., number and ages of children for parent participants and years of teaching experience, subjects and grade levels taught for teacher participants).
 We are collecting this information to describe the participants of our survey.
 For the judgments you made for when each word is first understood, we will record the age-band.
-For judgments you made for whether a word is easy or difficult to visualise by a child, we will record this also.
+For judgments you made for whether a word is easy or difficult to visualise, we will record this also.

 **What will happen to the data?**

 While the project is ongoing, we will enter all information in computer files and these will be stored with password protection in the Oxford University servers.
 Only members of the research team can access these.
 We want to compute the average of everyone’s judgments and share this with other researchers who want to know more about child language.
 The knowledge that we learn will be shared in scientific journals, presentations, and reports.

-We will only communicate with you using work e-mail accounts and project-specific mobile phone numbers.
+We will only communicate with you using work e-mail accounts and authorized mobile phone numbers.
 All e-mails and messages related to your participation in the study will be deleted in the last quarter of the TalkTogether project on October 2022.